tnir/gitaly/REVIEWING.md

 but in practice it doesn't always work that way.
 If you find a deep problem or a hard question, no matter which review round you're in, you need to bring it up and at least discuss it.

+### Conclusion

+Getting your merge request through review can be hard.
+Reviewing someone else's merge request can be hard.
+But if we hold ourselves to a high standard, I think we can make it easier for all involved.